Coronavirus: Advice, support and resources for parents

 These are challenging times, with kids home from school, learning remotely and family routines disrupted, but here we aim to provide you with some useful advice, support and resources to help you navigate the disruption and keep your kids learning and safe.
 We will update these resources as we go.
 Please contact us if you think we need to add anything or have any questions.

-Here are APC President Jenni Rickard's top three tips for managing learning at home.
+Here are APC's top three tips for managing learning at home.

 1. You know your child best so do what they need to do.
 Mine are busy kids so we are keeping busy!
 But you do you! (and your kids)